 The AliEn data management allows remote access to any file by automatically resolving a LFN into the closest working PFN given the client location.
 Direct access is usually handled via the xrootd protocol, while scheduled transfers are run via the File Transfer Daemon (FTD).
 The workload management system is based on the so-called pull approach.
 A central Task Queue contains all the submitted jobs, while on each site a Computing Element (CE) service advertises its capabilities.
 The AliEn CE asks the central Job Broker for jobs to do, and if there are any, they will launch Job Agents (an implementation of the “pilot job” concept).
 When the Job Agents wake up on the worker node, they will also ask the Job Broker for a job.
 The decision of which job to send is made taking into account job requirements such as the input files needed, the CPU time, the operating system architecture, the amount of needed disk space and the user and group quotas.
 At the end of each job, the Job Agent takes care to register the job output files in the file catalogue.

-Security is provided by the Authorization Service The authentication service is implemented using X509 certificates.
+Security is provided by the Authorization Service.
+The authentication service is implemented using X509 certificates.
 This Authorization Service is also responsible of creating ‘authentication envelopes’, which allows users to read or write files into the xrootd servers

 The AliEn monitoring is based on the MonALISA framework [R2], which is used to collect and aggregate all relevant information about jobs, resources and services.
 The MonALISA information repository can also be used to take automatic actions depending on the information received.